The Bourne Identity (2002 film): Plot

 In the Mediterranean Sea, Italian fishermen rescue an American man adrift with two gunshot wounds in his back.
-They tend to his wounds and find he has no memory of his identity, but demonstrates advanced combat skills and fluency in several languages.
-They find a laser projector under the man's hip that gives the number of a safe deposit box in Zürich, and the man decides to go investigate.
-He goes to the bank to investigate the deposit box where he finds various currencies, passports and IDs, and a handgun.
-The man takes everything but the gun, and starts using the name on the American passport, Jason Bourne.
+Tending to his wounds, they find he has amnesia but shows advanced combat skills and fluency in several languages.
+A tiny laser projector found implanted in his hip gives the number of a safe deposit box in Zurich, so he goes to investigate.

+In the deposit box he finds various currencies, passports, IDs with different names, and a handgun.
+The man takes everything but the gun and starts using the name on the American passport, Jason Bourne.
 After Bourne's departure, a bank employee contacts Operation Treadstone, a CIA black ops program.
-Treadstone's head, Conklin, issues alerts to police to capture Bourne and assigns three agents to kill him: Castel, Manheim, and the Professor.
+Its head, Alexander Conklin, issues alerts to police to capture Bourne and assigns three agents – codenamed Castel, Manheim, and the Professor – to kill him.

-CIA Deputy Director Abbott contacts Conklin about a failed assassination attempt against exiled African dictator Wombosi, and Conklin promises that he will deal with the agent who failed.
-Bourne tries evading the Swiss police by using his U.S. passport to enter the American consulate, but is pursued by Marine guards.
-He escapes before offering $20,000 to Marie Kreutz, a 26-year-old German woman whom he saw at the consulate, to drive him to an address in Paris.
-Upon reaching the address, they enter an apartment where Bourne contacts a hotel through the phone.
-He inquires about the names on his passports there, learning that a "John Michael Kane" was registered but died two weeks prior in a car crash.
+CIA Deputy Director Ward Abbott contacts Conklin about a failed assassination attempt against exiled African dictator Wombosi, who promises to deal with the agent who failed.
+Bourne evades the Swiss police by using his U.S. passport to enter the American consulate but is pursued by Marine guards.

+Bourne escapes after offering $20,000 to Marie Kreutz, a 26-year-old German he saw at the consulate, to drive him to an address in Paris.
+From the apartment, Bourne uses the phone to contact a hotel to inquire about the names on his passports.
+A "John Michael Kane" was registered but died two weeks before in a car crash.
 Castel ambushes Bourne and Marie in the apartment, but Bourne gets the upper hand.
 Instead of allowing himself to be interrogated, Castel throws himself from a window to his death.